Pilot Projects

 Received applications will be assessed with regards to the formal requirements, and may also be pre-evaluated by local reference groups at the involved partner organizations.

-Final evaluation and decisions on proposals will be taken by the HALRIC pilot project committee (please refer to the right-side box for committee members).
+Final evaluation and decisions on proposals will be taken by the HALRIC pilot project committee (please refer to the grey box for committee members).

 The reviewers will consider each of the six review criteria: